-Name of breed: Exmoor Pony (also known as Celtic pony)
+Name of breed: Exmoor Pony (also known as the Celtic pony)

 Country of origin: United Kingdom

 Breed origin: Horses have been present in Britain since 700,000 BC and fossil remains have been found in the area of Exmoor dating back to about 50,000 BC.
-Some people claim the breed has been purebred since the ice age, while others claim this is unsupported by modern DNA research.
-However, there is a close resemblance to the primitive wild horse.
+Some people claim the Exmoor pony has been purebred since the last Ice Age, while others claim this is unsupported by modern DNA research.
+However, the breed bears a close resemblance to the primitive wild horse.

 The Domesday Book records ponies on Exmoor in 1086, and descendants of ponies removed from the moor in 1818 form the foundation bloodstock of today’s Exmoor pony.
 The breed nearly became extinct after WWII due to soldiers using them for target practice and others killing them for meat.

 Distinguishing features: Exmoor ponies are usually a dark bay or ‘brown’ colour with markings around the eyes, muzzle, flanks and underbelly.
 They usually stand between 11.1 to 12.3 hands high, but some have been known to reach 13.2hh.
 With a stocky, powerful build, the Exmoor pony is strong for its height and known for its hardiness and endurance.
 They have a deep chest and broad back, short legs and hard hooves.
 Exmoor ponies’ heads are somewhat larger than the proportion of their bodies, and have a unique feature called a ‘toad eye’ caused by extra fleshiness of the eyelids, which helps to deflect water and provide extra insulation.